sine-fdn/sine-benchmark/README.md

 _**Note:** The input files of all participants need to have the same string keys._

-Once all participants have joined, the `benchmark leader` can hit `Enter` to begin the actual benchmarking process:
+Once everyone has joined, the first participant can hit `Enter` to begin the benchmarking process:

 ```sh
 Press ENTER to start the benchmark once all participants have joined.